Bucketing your money to help organise your saving and spending

-Mentally juggling your funds that are sitting in one place is almost impossible for people who aren’t accountants, but there is a simpler way: bucketing.
+Mentally juggling your funds that are sitting in one place can be almost impossible for people who aren’t accountants, but there may be a simpler way: bucketing.

 The concept of bucketing involves splitting your money into various segments, referred to as ‘buckets’.
-Rather than having all your funds in one big pile, which can easily get out of control, bucketing gives you a way to separate your finances and have a clearer view of your saving and spending.
+Rather than having all your funds in one big pile, which can easily get out of control, bucketing can give you a way to separate your finances and have a clearer view of your spending and may highlight opportunities for saving.

 Organising your budget with bucketing

-Getting your money organised requires little time and focus, but it’s well worth it if you’re keen to give bucketing a try.
+Getting your money organised can require a little time and focus, but it can be well worth it.

-With the right tools, creating an effective and accurate budget doesn’t need to take up much of your time or energy.
-Start by deciding for what’s important to you – do you want to pay off debt, save for something special or invest?
+You can start by deciding on what’s important to you – do you want to pay off debt, save for something special or invest?

-Research and compare the prices of your everyday expenses, such as groceries, energy bills and regular payments – rent, mortgage, car loan – to know your outgoings.
+Researching how much you're spending on everyday expenses, such as groceries, energy bills and regular payments – rent, mortgage, car loan –can help you to know your outgoings.

 There are a few online budgeting tools which can be a big help.
-Experiment and juggle using the online tools to help you figure out what will work best for you.
+You can experiment and juggle using the online tools to help you figure out what will work best for you.

-Once you know how you want to spend your money, it’s time to divide and conquer.
+Once you know how you spend your money, it’s time to divide and conquer.